 We recommend use of the following guides to help you identify the reptiles, amphibians, and invertebrates that may be found in or near vernal pools.
-Note that these guides contain some species that may be uncommon, rare, or not found in Pennsylvania.
-Table 1 lists species that may use vernal pools but are uncommon or rare in Pennsylvania.
-If you do encounter these species, take photographs if possible and contact the Western Pennsylvania Conservancy.
-Please take extra care not to disturb or harm these animals.
+Note that these guides contain some species that may be uncommon, rare, or not found in PA.
+Consider photographing species you encounter and include them with your site documentation.
+Please take extra care not to disturb or harm vernal pool animals.
 It is especially important that you not take any vernal pool animals into captivity.